 When a security guard interacts with someone in the field, it’s their job to help keep everyone safe and calm.
 In order to do that, they have to listen carefully to what someone is saying so they know how they can help.

 Many times, a security guard will have the urge to get to the bottom of a situation as quickly as possible so they can fix it and move on.
 Even when this is done with the best motive in mind, people can respond negatively when they feel like they are being rushed, pressured, or unheard.

-One thing a security officer should never do when interacting with someone is interrupt over and over again or raise their voice.
+One thing a security officer should never do when interacting with someone is interrupt them over & over again or raise their voice.

-Teach your officers instead to actively listen, taking time to understand the situation and make sure that whoever they interact with feels like they’re able to get their point across.
-Having good observation skills will help with active listening even more, because the officer can keep the context of the situation in mind.
+Teach your officers instead to actively listen, taking time to understand the situation and make sure that whomever they interact with feels like they’re able to get their point across.
+Having good observation skills will help with active listening even more because the officer can keep the context of the situation in mind.

 One of the most helpful things an officer can do to better understand is to ask questions.
 Asking questions makes the person do the talking, making them feel like the officer wants them to be heard and will take what they’re saying seriously.

-Not only are questions good for making someone feel comfortable, but they are usually a much better way for collecting information.
+Not only are questions good for making someone feel comfortable, but they are usually a much better way of collecting information.

 Whatever state the person is in, the security officer should respond with sympathy.
 Saying things like “I can understand why you feel that way” or “I’m sorry, could you please explain that one more time?
 I want to make sure I understand.”

 It’s important to note that these processes should be used for both offenders as well as victims.
 Security officers should be trying to keep offenders calm and contained and trying to establish trust in situations.
 Again, the priority of the security officer should be safety.